bitsofinfo/comms-analyzer-toolbox/README.md

 For every email message in your MBOX file, each message becomes a separate document in ElasticSearch where all email headers are indexed as individual fields and all body content indexed and stripped of html/css/js.

+From there... you can analyze and visualize practically anything about your email.
+Enjoy.

 ![Diag1](/docs/diag1.png "Diagram1")